 - Don’t agree to any treatment before you have time to research it

-- Demodectic mange affects juvenile dogs under three years if age more than any other age group
+- Demodectic mange affects juvenile dogs under three years of age more than any other age group.

-- Herding breeds like Collies, Shetland Sheepdogs, Old English Sheepdogs, and others known to carry the MDR1 gene mutation should never be treated with chemicals
+- Herding breeds like Collies, Shetland Sheepdogs, Old English Sheepdogs, and others that are known to carry the MDR1 gene mutation should never be treated with chemicals.

 - Mange can get worse during any method of treatment.
 Here’s a great blog post that explains it.

 Demodectic mites are different from other types of mange mites.
 They are not carnivores and are not eating your dog.
 They consume the body’s by-products – things like cellular proteins, systemic yeast, dietary yeast and/or sugar in the system.